Interview with Luka Hrovatin coach KK Grosuplje (Slovenia)

 What would be your future dream come true, both individually and for your team?

-On a short term for my team, I would like to win Slovenian championship and Slovenian cup, in MŽRKL I would like to place to Final 4.
-But we have to be pacient about this.
+and Slovenian cup, in MŽRKL I would like to place to Final 4.
+But we

 On a long term, for me to coach a male or a female team in european competition would be a dream come true.